Sebobo/Shel.DynamicNodes/Readme.md

 ## Installation

-Install `shel/dynamicnodes` with composer by adding it to your site package or another package.
+Install `shel/dynamicnodes` with composer:

+    composer require shel/dynamicnodes

+A separate branch for Neos 1.2.* and Neos 2.0.* support exists.
+Composer should automatically select the right one.

 ## Configuration